Altimmune Inc. (ALT) Shares Up Despite Recent Market Volatility

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at ALT starting from Harris Matthew Scott, who purchase 10,000 shares at the price of $4.22 back on Mar 23.
-After this action, Harris Matthew Scott now owns 33,311 shares of Altimmune Inc., valued at $42,200 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at ALT starting from Eisenstadt Richard I, who purchase 10,000 shares at the price of $4.31 back on Mar 24.
+After this action, Eisenstadt Richard I now owns 22,010 shares of Altimmune Inc., valued at $43,140 using the latest closing price.

-Pisano Wayne, the Director of Altimmune Inc., sale 20,000 shares at $15.01 during a trade that took place back on Dec 22, which means that Pisano Wayne is holding 8,498 shares at $300,268 based on the most recent closing price.
+Harris Matthew Scott, the Chief Medical Officer of Altimmune Inc., purchase 10,000 shares at $4.22 during a trade that took place back on Mar 23, which means that Harris Matthew Scott is holding 33,311 shares at $42,200 based on the most recent closing price.

 Stock Fundamentals for ALT